-- 1.8.9 Within thirty (30) days after the closing of a grave a flush marker shall be placed on such grave under the direction of the Cemetery Committee. - 1.9 PROTECTIVE AND REGULATING PROVISIONS - 1.9.1 DOG AND KENNEL BYLAW - 1.9.1.1 The Town of Bolton adopts this Dog and Kennel Bylaw in accordance with, and to conform with, Sections 136A through 174D of Chapter 140 of the Massachusetts General Laws. - 1.9.1.2 For the purposes of this Section 1.9.1 "kennel" shall be defined as one (1) pack or collection of more than three (3) dogs six (6) months old or older on a single premises, whether maintained for breeding, boarding, sale, training, hunting, or other purposes. - 1.9.1.3 At no time shall a person owning or keeping a dog in the Town allow such dog to be unlicensed, uncollared, untagged, or to become a "public nuisance" to others within the Town Limits.
-A dog shall be deemed a "public nuisance" for, but not limited to, the follow reasons: - attacking or chasing persons or domestic animals - damaging property of others beyond its owner/keepers property - interfering with or disrupting organized school or public activities - interfering with the use of a public right-of-way - chasing moving vehicles - vicious disposition - barking or howling excessively - creating other disturbance - 1.9.1.4 Every person owning or keeping a dog that is six (6) months old or older shall obtain a dog license from the Town Clerk, and every person maintaining a kennel shall obtain a kennel license from the Town Clerk, as required by Section 137 and 137A of Chapter 140 of the Massachusetts General Laws.
+- 1.8.9 Within thirty (30) days after the closing of a grave a flush marker shall be placed on such grave under the direction of the Cemetery Committee. - 1.9 PROTECTIVE AND REGULATING PROVISIONS - 1.9.1 DOG AND KENNEL BYLAW - 1.9.1.1 The Town of Bolton adopts this Dog and Kennel Bylaw in accordance with, and to conform with, Sections 136A through 174D of Chapter 140 of the Massachusetts General Laws. - 1.9.1.2 For the purposes of this Section 1.9 - "Kennel" shall be defined as one (1) pack or collection of more than three (3) dogs six (6) months old or older on a single premises, whether maintained for breeding, boarding, sale, training, hunting, or other purposes. - "At Large" shall be defined as any dog off the premises of its owner or keeper, and not under the direct control of a person demonstrating the ability to properly control the dog. - 1.9.1.3 At no time shall a person owning or keeping a dog in the Town allow such dog to be unlicensed, uncollared, untagged, or to become a "public nuisance" to others within the Town Limits.
+A dog shall be deemed a "public nuisance" for, but not limited to, the follow reasons: - attacking or chasing persons or domestic animals - damaging property of others beyond its owner/keepers property - interfering with or disrupting organized school or public activities - interfering with the use of a public right-of-way - chasing moving vehicles - exhibiting a vicious disposition - barking or howling excessively resulting in complaints to the Police or Animal Control Officer - running at large - creating other disturbance - 1.9.1.4 Every person owning or keeping a dog that is six (6) months old or older shall obtain a dog license from the Town Clerk, and every person maintaining a kennel shall obtain a kennel license from the Town Clerk, as required by

+Section 137 and 137A of Chapter 140 of the Massachusetts General Laws.
 Every such dog and kennel license shall be valid for one year beginning on April first and ending on March thirty-first.
 Each license shall contain the name, address, and telephone number of the owner or keeper of the dog, and such other information as the Town Clerk deems appropriate; in addition, each kennel license shall include the number of dogs maintained in the kennel.
 Each license shall be issued upon the condition that the owner or keeper shall comply with the provisions of this bylaw and any law, rule, or regulation relating to the ownership and control of dogs.